Kareem Hunt Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Against the Steelers, Hunt has averaged 34.9 rushing yards per game over his eight career matchups, 4.4 more yards than his over/under in Monday's game.
+- Hunt averaged 34.9 rushing yards per game over his eight career matchups against the Steelers, 7.4 more yards than his over/under in Monday's game.

-- Hunt, in eight matchups versus the Steelers, has run for a TD once, including multiple scores in that game.
+- Hunt has had a rushing touchdown in one game against the Steelers, and had multiple TDs in that game.

-- Conceding 142.7 rushing yards per game, the Steelers have the worst run defense in the league.
+- Allowing 142.7 rushing yards per game, the Steelers have the worst run defense in the NFL.

-- This season the Steelers have given up 16 rushing TDs.
-They are ranked 23rd in the league in that category.
+- The Steelers have conceded 16 rushing touchdowns, 23rd in the NFL.

 Recent Performances